 Trigger Points Common to Athletes

-This 8 hour, CE workshop is designed for athletes, bodyworkers, physiotherapists, fitness trainers, and other interested fitness and health professionals, who desire some in-depth instruction regarding Trigger Point protocol and on locating and treating myofascial trigger points that are common to the athletic body.
+This 8 hour, CE workshop is designed for athletes, bodyworkers, physiotherapists, fitness trainers, and other interested fitness and health professionals, who desire some in-depth instruction regarding Trigger Point protocol and locating and treating myofascial trigger points that are common to the athletic body.

 We’ll also discuss TrPs, that effect the pelvic and genital/rectal area, which is a common complaint from athletes.